 We have reviewed and discussed with management the Compensation Discussion and Analysis to be included in this Proxy Statement.
-Based on the reviews and discussions referred to below, we recommend to the Board of Directors that the Compensation Discussion and Analysis appearing below be included in the Proxy Statement and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2011, by reference.
+Based on the reviews and discussions referred to above, we recommend to the Board that the Compensation Discussion and Analysis appearing below be included in this Proxy Statement and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012, by reference.
 This report is provided by the following independent directors, who constitute the Compensation Committee: